- GRADUATE STUDIES

 Advisor to the Franklin Pierce University Eco Club

-Jess is a graduate of the Environmental Studies program at Antioch University New England, where she earned a Master of Science degree with a concentration in Environmental Education in five semesters.
-She received the Ginsberg-Wessels Award for Leadership, President’s Merit Scholarship, and Cap & Gown Book Award.
-Special areas of interest during her studies included school-community partnerships, place-based education, ecological literacy, intentional communities, and leadership.
-As an intern, she wrote a successful proposal for a $20,000 Community Impact Grant for The Cornucopia Project to build a greenhouse at a reclaimed community center.
-Jess earned her Bachelor of Science degree in Biology (magna cum laude) at the University of New Hampshire with a minor in Microbiology, and taught science classes for seven years before returning to graduate school.
+Jess earned her Master of Science degree in Environmental Studies with a concentration in Environmental Education at Antioch University New England, where she received the Ginsberg-Wessels Award for Leadership, the President’s Merit Scholarship, and the Cap & Gown Book Award.
+Special areas of interest included school-community partnerships, place-based education, ecological literacy, intentional communities, and sustainable leadership.
+Jess completed an internship with The Cornucopia Project, in which she wrote a successful $20,000 Community Impact Grant to build an educational garden which now provides fresh, organic foods for Peterborough Community Center programs.
+She also completed internships with the NH Department of Environmental Services and with the Children in Nature Coalition, where she authored the white paper, Opening Doors to Happier, Healthier Lives.
+Jess earned her Bachelor of Science degree (magna cum laude) at the University of New Hampshire, with a major in Biology and minor in Microbiology, and taught Environmental Science, Biology and Microbiology classes at three community college campuses before returning to graduate school.

 In addition to her professional roles, Jess is a mother, writer, photographer, and roller derby team captain.